Articles

 The New Testament records several examples of ministers who were blessed by their people.
 Paul especially wrote thank-you letters of appreciation throughout his ministry to specific people who blessed him with tangible, practical gifts as well as those who offered spiritual encouragement and prayers.
 He even made special requests for things he needed, like scrolls and a cloak, because congregations were faithful to support him and his work.

-In our 20 years of service to various churches, we have found the same principles to be true.
+In our more than 20 years of service to various churches, we have found the same principles to be true.
 For example, whenever my husband mentioned his love for Oreos from the pulpit, people would drop by his office the next week with bags of his favorite cookies.
 I never understood why he couldn’t mention—just once!—Cheezits, which were my preferred snack.
 When church members express their gratitude toward a pastor and his family, even on an Oreo level, that’s living out Scripture!

 Small treats do send your pastor a message that he’s loved, but sometimes a gesture of appreciation should be on a grander scale.
 God’s Word says, “Let him who is taught the Word share in all good things with him who teaches” (Gal.
 6:6), so here are some good things to try as you “recognize those who labor among you” and “esteem them very highly in love for their work’s sake” (1 Thess.
 5:12-13).